ErikKassubek/ADVOCATE/doc/analysis/leak.md

 a list of stuck channel elements without partner $s$.
-For each non stuck channel element and each case in a non stuck select element, including not selected cases in those elements, we check if the element would be a potentialpartner for one of the stuck elements.
+For each non stuck channel element and each case in a non stuck select element, including not selected cases in those elements, we check if the element would be a potential partner for one of the stuck elements.
 If it is, the element and its partner are added to the analysis result and the element is removed from $s$.
 If all elements are processed, we traverse through $s$ and add a result